near/docs/docs/develop/node/rpc/run-rpc-node-with-nearup.md

 ### Steps to Run an RPC Node using `nearup`

 Running a RPC node is very similar to running a [validator node](/docs/develop/node/validator/running-a-node) as both types of node use the same `nearcore` release.
-The main difference for running a validator node is requiring `validator_key.json` to sign transactions.
+The main difference for running a validator node is requiring `validator_key.json` to be used by validators to support their work of validating blocks and chunks on the network.

 First, clone the `nearcore` repo: